Static Resource Allocation in Functional Safety — IEC 61508

 • Verification: Automated checks (lint/build rules) enforce allocator ban; map file and static-analysis reports reviewed.

-• Protection: Bounds checks at all interfaces; SAFE REACTIONS specified, implemented, and tested.
+• Protection: Bounds checks at all interfaces; safe reactions specified, implemented, and tested.

 Common pitfalls